 In light of the above, together with my heartfelt appreciation of the sentiments that accompanied the Presentation, I wish to express my prayerful hope that it will stimulate all participants to strengthen the determination to make an Aron-Kodesh of his and her personal life, an Aron-Kodesh of the family, to the extent of permeating also the children with the same spirit and dedication.
-With such resolve, Divine assistance is assured, and may G-d grant that it should be accomplished in the spirit of these days, when the Presentation was made, namely in the spirit of true freedom from all distractions material and spiritual.
-Moreover, the place of the Presentation is likewise auspicious, for it has been here that my saintly father-in-law made his Sanctuary - a sacred House of Prayer and of Study - during the last decade of his life on earth, a Sanctuary which is continued in the same
+With such resolve, Divine assistance is assured, and may G-d grant that it should be accomplished in the spirit of these days, when the Presentation was made, namely in the spirit of true freedom from all distractions material and

+Moreover, the place of the Presentation is likewise auspicious, for it has been here that my saintly father-in-law made his Sanctuary - a sacred House of Prayer and of Study during the last decade of his life on earth, a Sanctuary which is continued in the same spirit....

-Holy Temple, since it is "the building of the Holy One, blessed be He," will endure forever.
+The Zohar describes the First and Second Holy Temples as "the building of mortal man which has no lasting existence," whereas the Third Holy Temple, since it is "the building of the Holy One, blessed be He," will endure forever.
 The First Temple corresponds to Abraham; the Second Holy Temple corresponds to Isaac; the Third Holy Temple corresponds to Jacob.
 And since the dominant characteristic of Jacob is truth, which can be neither intercepted nor changed, the Third Holy Temple will stand forever.
 (Likkutei Sichot, Vol. IX, p.
 26)